Do you struggle to get things done? If you answered yes, here are some great tips on how to overcome procrastination and become more productive.

 For example: when people first join the gym, they are all fired up to workout.
 They enjoy the thought of hitting the gym.
 They feel good that they are making progress and moving towards their goals.
-However, the majority of them fail to maintain their level of motivation.
+However, most of them cannot maintain their level of motivation.
 Their drive will eventually fade, and they will associate pain with going to the gym.

 They tell themselves that they have to get up early, drive for an hour, get changed, workout hard, take a bath, then drive back home.
-They start seeing the pain rather than the reward.
+They see the pain rather than the reward.

 Counteract this effect by rewarding your progress.
-As long as you are taking action and moving forward, you should reward yourself to feel good and help yourself stay on track.
-This is how you can keep your current momentum even though it’s difficult.
+As long as you are taking action, reward yourself.
+This will help you feel good and keep yourself on track.
+This is how you can keep your current momentum, even though it’s difficult.

-2. Focus on taking just one small step at time.
+2. Focus on taking just one small step at a time

 Another common reason people procrastinate is because they feel overwhelmed by progress.
-They try to look at things as a whole rather than focusing on small details they can tackle right away.
+They try to look at things as a whole rather than focusing on minor details they can tackle right away.

 For instance: if you want to hit the gym but don’t feel like doing it, just focus on the one step you can immediately accomplish: which is to change into work-out clothes.
 Trust me, when you change your attire, your mood will transform as well.
 You already built up the momentum.